rafalcieslak/harmonySEQ/README.md

 As for now harmonySEQ works on Linux only.
 It uses ALSA (asound) library, and GTKmm for graphical interface.

+No official user documentation exists at the moment, but you can refer to UI tooltips - nearly everything has a detailed explaination.

 More information can be found on projects (dated) website: https://harmonyseq.wordpress.com

 ## Compiling and running